OctopusDeploy/docs/docs/how-to/use-iis-as-reverse-proxy.md

 position: 10
 ---

-There are scenarios in which you may be required to run Octopus Deploy behind a reverse proxy, such as compliance with specific organisation standards, or a need to add custom HTTP headers.
+There are scenarios in which you may be required to run Octopus Deploy behind a reverse proxy, such as compliance with specific organization standards, or a need to add custom HTTP headers.
 This document outlines how to use Microsoft's Internet Information Services (IIS) as that reverse proxy, using [URL Rewrite](https://www.iis.net/downloads/microsoft/url-rewrite) and [Application Request Routing](https://www.iis.net/downloads/microsoft/application-request-routing) (ARR).

 This example assumes: